blairerickson/RPG-game/README.md

 - PixiJS .v4 which handles the graphics display in javascript.

-- An open source fork of the Role Playing Game Maker .VW Ace project skeleton from Github for player movement
+- An open source fork of the Role Playing Game Maker .VW Ace project skeleton from Github for player movement.

-- Javascript plugins for VE_Basic Module and VR_CharacterFrames to handle displaying sprite animations
+- Javascript plugins for VE_Basic Module and VR_CharacterFrames to handle displaying sprite animations.

-- Custom built simple animation hack on top of the framework to create 14 frame Indy vs. Nazi cartoon
+- Custom built simple animation hack on top of the framework to create the 14 frame Indy vs. Opponent cartoon effect.

-- Sprite library used to build Photoshop animation templates downloaded from Spriters-Resource
+- Sprite library used to build Photoshop animation templates downloaded from Spriters-Resource.

-- Indiana Jones sprites from archives for Lucasfilm games Indiana Jones and His Desktop Adventures as well as the 1989 Lucasfilm adventure game classic Indiana Jones and the Last Crusade
+- Indiana Jones sprites from archives for Lucasfilm games Indiana Jones and His Desktop Adventures as well as the 1989 Lucasfilm adventure game classic Indiana Jones and the Last Crusade.

 - JQuery and Bootstrap are not used as the game is not mantipulating within the DOM very well when added.
 Planned future expansion would mix a 4-div column with content that displayeda graphic of the player's face, health, attacks recevied, and remained on screen as scenes within game area are refreshed.
 I ran out of time to build a player health model for this alpha version.